 This is obviously a problem: aircraft manuals provide landing distances according to runway water levels.
 But since water levels are unfathomable, crews cannot determine the resulting landing distance.
-Canadian investigators point to a strong consensus among interviewed pilots stating lack of information on runway conditions due to significant rainfall represents a serious hazard. landing distance of 1 379 m, assuming the just shovelled runway was simply wet.
-Unfortunately, within minutes, the runway was again covered with melting snow, increasing the nominal landing distance to 1 652 m, a greater length than the runway's(7).
-The indeterminacy of the slippage rate may be enhanced by factors such as water accumulation caused by wind (contaminating some runway portions but not others), irregularly melting snow, leftover landing gear rubber and specific features (e.g. some runways, when wet, are particularly slippery, such as runway 35L at Congonhas Airport in São Paolo, Brazil, where a TAM Airbus overran the runway, and 199 people
+Canadian investigators point to a strong consensus among interviewed pilots stating lack of information on runway conditions due to significant rainfall represents a serious hazard.

+The indeterminacy of the slippage rate may be enhanced by factors such as water accumulation caused by wind (contaminating some runway portions but not others), irregularly melting snow, leftover landing gear rubber and specific features (e.g. some runways, when wet, are particularly slippery, such as runway 35L at Congonhas Airport in São Paolo, Brazil, where a TAM Airbus overran the runway, and 199 people died).
+This case provides another example of indeterminacy: an ungrooved, wet runway (like Congonhas) may be equivalent to a contaminated runway (grooves, though, are not an ideal solution, as snow and ice can embed in them).